awsdocs/amazon-chime-sdk-developer-guide/doc_source/meetings-sdk.md

 The following list describes how the different components of the Amazon Chime SDK architecture work together to support meetings and attendees, audio, video, and screen sharing\.

 **Meetings and attendees**
 When the server application creates a meeting using the Amazon Chime SDK, the meeting is assigned to a region\-specific media service group\.
 The hosts in this group are responsible for securely transferring real\-time media between attendee clients\.
 Each created attendee is assigned a unique join token, an opaque secret key that your server application must securely transfer to the client authorized to join the meeting on behalf of an attendee\.
 Each client uses a join token to authenticate with the media service group\.
-Clients use a combination of secure WebSockets and DTLS through WebRTC peer connections to securely signal the media service group, and to send and receive media to and from other attendees through the media service group\.
+Clients use a combination of secure WebSockets and DTLS to securely signal the media service group, and to send and receive media to and from other attendees through the media service group\.

 **Audio**
 The media service group mixes audio together from each attendee and sends the mix to each recipient, after subtracting their own audio from the mix\.
 Audio is sampled at a rate of 16 kHz and encoded using the Opus Codec\.

 **Video**
 The media service group acts as a Selective Forwarding Unit \(SFU\) using a publish and subscribe model\.
-Each attendee can publish one video, up to a total of 16 simultaneous videos per meeting\.
+Each attendee can publish one video source, up to a total of 16 simultaneous videos per meeting\.
 Each attendee can also subscribe to all other videos in the meeting except for their own\.
-Video is sampled at a rate of 15 frames per second and encoded with a variable bitrate using the VP8 codec\.
+Video is sampled at a rate of 15 frames per second and encoded with a variable bitrate codec\.

 **Screen sharing**
-The client application samples screen shares at rate of 3 frames per second using the VP8 codec\.
+The client application samples screen shares at a rate of 3 frames per second\.
 The media service group republishes the stream to screen share viewers as a stream of difference\-based macro blocks\.

 ## Amazon Chime SDK Quotas<a name="mtg-limits"></a>